TobiasMarschner/ferrishare/README.md

 The instructions for building FerriShare with Docker are almost the same as the normal [installation and configuration instructions above](#with-docker-recommended), but with two main differences:
 - Instead of creating an empty folder, clone this repository and `cd` into it.
+    - Note that the repository makes use of [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
+Make sure it's setup on your system before cloning.
 - Invoke `docker compose build` instead of `docker compose pull`.
     - This causes docker compose to build the `ferrishare`-image locally from the repository sources instead of pulling them from the online registry.